 Along with several other notable photographers, including Robert Capa, Cartier-Bresson founded the first freelance photographers’ agency, Magnum.
 The agency allowed photographers to publish in major periodicals without losing intellectual rights to their work.
 He spent the next decade freelancing for Life and other magazines.

 He was the first photographer from the West to document the post-war Soviet Union in the 1960s.
 By the end of the decade, he had turned away from photography and returned to painting and drawing.
 By the 1970s, he was completely done with photography, saying that perhaps he had said all he could with that medium.
 Bresson continued to paint and draw for the rest of his life.

 A notoriously shy and private man, Cartier-Bresson went to great lengths to avoid being photographed himself.
 When he spoke at Oxford University in the 1970s, he held a paper in front of his face.
 He detested interviews, thinking it strange that he should be famous for taking pictures.
 Having an unrecognizable face made it easier for him to photograph people as he pleased.

-Cartier-Bresson worked exclusively on a 30mm camera with a 50mm lens.
+Cartier-Bresson worked almost exclusively on a 35mm camera with a 50mm lens.
 He only shot in black and white, never used flash, and believed in creating the image through the viewfinder.
 He had no interest in developing the photos and never allowed cropping or other darkroom manipulation.
 Cartier-Bresson believed when a moment passed, it was gone forever.
 If it was captured, it was real.

 Share with friends